32nd Chemistry Awards Dinner

 Inorganic Seminars

-"Title TBD" Professor Shannon Stahl - Chemistry, University of Wisconsin, Madison
+"Principles and Applications of Organic Electrosynthesis" Professor Shannon Stahl - Chemistry, University of Wisconsin, Madison

-Host: Brandi Cossairt.
+Host: Brandi Cossairt

 Event interval: Single day event.
 Campus location: Bagley Hall (BAG).
 Campus room: BAG 260.
 Accessibility Contact: chem95x@uw.edu.
 Event Types: Lectures/Seminars.